Translation Tools.

 Our Japanese translators at Kieffer International introduce some translation tools that they use to produce their work.
 Feel free to offer your suggestions or add your tools to this list.
 Send them to us at

-At Kieffer International, we DO NOT USE machine translation to produce our translations in any step of the translation process be it English-to-Japanese translation or Japanese-to-English translation .
+At Kieffer International, we DO NOT USE machine translation to produce our translations in any step of the translation process be it English-to-Japanese translation or Japanese-to-English translation.
 Machine translation is not suitable for the high degree of accuracy required in technical translation.
-For large translation projects, however, so-called translation memory tools can be useful according to the specific conditions of the job.
+For large translation projects, however, so-called translation memory (computer-aided translation) tools can be useful according to the specific conditions of the job.
 These products store your translations in an ever expanding database and offer you suggestions graded according to accuracy drawn from this database.
 Usage of this software requires the source text in electronic form.
+Wikipedia presents a well-rounded introduction to translation memory and a thorough treatment of the pros and cons of using translation memory.

 More as an aid to the actual process of translation, this software helps to ensure consistency of terminology and phraseology, and it helps to improve speed in the input of identical or similar sections.

 The most widely used translation memory tools are shown below.
-These products cost from $500 to $1000, with the exception of newcomer WordFast which is available for 180 euros.
+These products cost from completely free to $1000 and more.

 This is the most widely-used and comprehensive translation memory tool.
+It includes a host of add-ons for terminology management, memory management, and other functions.
 Currently, a freelance version (without the networking capabilities) is available for a lower price.

-This is a translation memory tool with excellent features and service.
+This is a translation memory tool with some unique features for easy accessibility for novices.
+A 30-day trial is available.

 This translation memory tool is available for MS Word on the PC and Mac.
 The unregistered version has some limitations, but is fully functional.
 Moreover, support for Japanese has improved noticeably in recent versions.